 State of mind is different for every person approaching death.
 Hallucinations, confusion and reduced responsiveness are common near the end of life.

 Keep talking to your loved one.
 Even if they don’t respond, they may still be able to hear you.
-Quiet background music and dimmed lights offer a more soothing environment.
+Soft background music, dimmed lights and calming scents can be relaxing.
 Identify yourself when talking and continue to touch and stay close to your loved one.